FNNDSC/mediawiki/README.rst

 Potential problems
 ------------------

-If the wiki strat gets larger, big files will potentially be a problem for future backup on github.
+If the wiki start to contain big files (over 200MB), it will potentially be a problem for future backup on github.
 A solution that can be considered is to use ``Git Large Files Storage``:

 - https://git-lfs.github.com/

-In ``make.sh`` steps are already written as comment.
-Keep in mind that this solution might have fees.
+In ``make.sh`` steps are already written with ``-L`` argument.
+Keep in mind that this solution might cause problems.

 You should keep in mind that the owner of the files created by the docker is not you.
 This might rise some problem in the future.
 Also, the contrary might cause some problems aswell.
 The container might not have the necessary right to modify the wiki in some servers directory.